RocketMap/RocketMap/docs/first-run/blinding.md

 ## What do we know?

-Accounts are automattically banned based on specific behaviors known to mappers and botters.
+Accounts are automatically banned based on specific behaviors known to mappers and botters.
 While RocketMap is working on a full scale solution, this a guide of what we know.

 * New accounts work for 60 to 140 hours (depending on config).
 * Blinded accounts can get unblinded after 6 to 10 days.